LethalCompanyCommunity/ModdingWiki/docs/contribute/writing-articles.md

 ```

 ::: tip
-This must be ran in your repo folder.
+This must run in your repo folder.
 You can do so using the terminal in the code editor/IDE that you use.
 :::

 ## Frontmatter